sohailc/pysweep2.0/README.md

 # PySweep 2.0 interface and design decisions
 ## Introduction
 PySweep is a framework intended to be used on top of qcodes [QCoDeS](https://github.com/QCoDeS/Qcodes) in order to define measurements flexibly.
-At the most general level, a measurement has dependent and independant variables with "setup" and "clean up" methods.
-For different values of the independant variables, the dependant variables will be measured.
-In our framework we will decouple the sweeping of the independant variables, from the measurement of the dependant variables.
+At the most general level, a measurement has dependent and independent variables with "setup" and "clean up" methods.
+For different values of the independent variables, the dependant variables will be measured.
+In our framework we will decouple the sweeping of the independent variables, from the measurement of the dependant variables.
 At the most general level, a measurement in our framework looks as follows:

 ```python
 from pysweep import Measurement, SpyViewExporter